szcompressor/cuSZ/README.md

 <!-- <br> -->

 <p align="center">
-Kindly note: If you mention cuSZ in your paper, please refer to <a href="#citing-cusz">the detail below</a>.
+Kindly note: If you mention pSZ/cuSZ in your paper, please refer to <a href="#citing-cusz">the detail below</a>.
 </p>

 # FAQ

-There are technical differences between CPU-SZ and cuSZ, please refer to our academic papers for more information.
+There are technical differences between CPU-SZ and pSZ/cuSZ, please refer to our academic papers for more information.

 <details>
 <summary>
-How does SZ/cuSZ work?
+How do SZ and pSZ/cuSZ work?
 </summary>

 Prediction-based SZ algorithm comprises four major parts,